Concerns about your condition/treatment

 Q: Can you complete my PIP paperwork?

 A: You should see your GP for assistance if needed.
-A specialist report is not normally required, however, we may be able to provide advice in unusual circumstances or provide a medical report if specifically requested.
+A specialist report is not normally required, however, we can provide advice or provide a medical report if specifically requested.

 Q: Can I take part in research or clinical trials?

-A: We may have current studies related to RA, AS and PSA.
+A: We may have current studies related to various rheumatology conditions.

 All research is optional, and not all studies involve drugs: most require a few minutes of your time and possibly a small blood sample.